 In the third year, the students study the basics of German private and criminal law, constitutional law, business law, and European Union law.
 They write a Master’s thesis and undertake two internships in Berlin or elsewhere.

 Following the award to the students of the M.LL.P., Cornell Law School will evaluate their performance and grant an additional 24 credits in advanced standing toward the Juris Doctor degree.
 Acceptance of any credit or grade for any course taken at Humboldt-Universitat zu Berlin is subject to determination by Cornell Law School.

-Applicants admitted by Cornell pay full Cornell tuition and fees during the first two years of study at Cornell, as well as during the third year at Humboldt.
+Applicants admitted by Cornell pay full Cornell tuition and fees during all three years of study.
 Students may continue to receive financial aid during the year in Berlin.
 Their financial aid package will reflect the expenses of living in Berlin as opposed to Ithaca.